Dissipation driven dynamical topological phase transitions in two-dimensional superconductors

-While our sudden quench approximation only applies at large values of $g$, from the inset of Fig.\ref{phdiag}{\bf a)} we see that, even for $g$ as low as $g=0.002$, the main features of Fig.\ref{phdiag}{\bf b)} still persist, that is, a sharp reduction in $\Delta_{xy} (t)$ and a corresponding jump in $\Delta_{x^2-y^2} (t)$ from 0 to a finite value at $t=t_*$.
-From the qualitative point of view, we can still get some hints by enforcing the approximation of $\Delta_{\bf k}(t)$ with a piecewise function, although along small interval of times (depending, of course, on the frequency of the superimposed oscillations).
+While our sudden jump approximation only applies for $g$ as large as 0.2, from the inset of Fig.\ref{phdiag}{\bf a)} we see that, even for $g=0.002$, the main features of Fig.\ref{phdiag}{\bf b)} still persist, that is, a sharp reduction in $\Delta_{xy} (t)$ and a corresponding jump in $\Delta_{x^2-y^2} (t)$ from 0 to a finite value at $t=t_*$.
+From the qualitative point of view, we can still get some hints by enforcing the approximation of $\Delta_{\bf k}(t)$ with a piecewise function, although along small time intervals (depending, of course, on the frequency of the superimposed oscillations).
 This would allow us to map out the full time dependence of $\sigma (t)$ on $t$.
 Eventually, we expect that $\sigma (t)$ will asymptotically converge to the value dictated by the asymptotic value of $\Delta_{x^2-y^2} (t)$ and of $\Delta_{xy}(t)$ as $t\to\infty$.
-Again, these correspond to a d+id superconducting state and, therefore, we again expect that $\sigma (t) \to_{t \to \infty} 2(2\pi)^{-1}$.
+Again, these correspond to a $d+id$ superconducting state and, therefore, we find that $\sigma (t) \to_{t \to \infty} 2(2\pi)^{-1}$, even at values of $g$ smaller than 0.2 by two orders of magnitude.

-{\it Conclusions:} In this Letter we have shown that a DPT can take place in a nonequilibrium planar superconducting system, in which the dissipative term in the corresponding LME mimics the interactions between the quasiparticles and the fluctuations of the superconducting order parameter, and between the quasiparticles themselves \cite{Cui2019}.
-To monitor the system across the DPT, we synoptically looked at the self-consistently computed superconducting gap, at the fidelity between the initial state and the state that, at time $t$, is described by the density matrix $\rho(t)$, and at the spin-Hall conductance $\sigma(t)$.
-In particular, this last quantity is crucial in evidencing the topological nature of the DPT, as it crosses over from being zero for $t<t_*$ to an asymptotic value $\sigma_*$, as $t\to\infty$, which corresponds to a topologically nontrivial d+id phase.
+{\it Conclusions:} In this Letter we have shown that a DPT can take place in an open nonequilibrium planar superconducting system, described by a LME that is determined by the tunnel coupling to an external metallic lead \cite{Heimes2014}, or mimics the residual quasiparticle interaction beyond BCS theory \cite{Cui2019}.
+To monitor the system across the DPT, we synoptically looked at the self-consistently computed superconducting gap, at the fidelity, and at the spin-Hall conductance.
+In particular, this last quantity is crucial in evidencing the topological nature of the DPT, as it crosses over from being zero for $t<t_*$ to an asymptotic value $\sigma_\infty$, as $t\to\infty$, which corresponds to a topologically nontrivial $d+id$ phase.